gohugoio/hugo/docs/content/extras/datadrivencontent.md

 There is no chance to trigger a [LiveReload](/extras/livereload/) when the content of an URL changes.
 However, when a local JSON/CSV file changes, then a LiveReload will be triggered of course.
-Symlinks not supported.
+Symlinks are not supported.

-**URLs and LiveReload**: If you change any local file and the LiveReload got triggered, Hugo will either read the URL content from the cache or, if you have disabled the cache, Hugo will re-download the content.
+**URLs and LiveReload**: If you change any local file and the LiveReload is triggered, Hugo will either read the URL content from the cache or, if you have disabled the cache, Hugo will re-download the content.
 This can create huge traffic and you may also reach API limits quickly.

-As downloading of content takes a while, Hugo stops with processing your Markdown files until the content has been downloaded.
+As downloading of content takes a while, Hugo stops processing your Markdown files until the content has been downloaded.

 ## Examples